Radomyšl: Administrative division

+Etymology

+The name is derived from the personal name Radomysl, meaning "Radomysl's (court)".

 Geography

 Radomyšl is located about 6 km north of Strakonice and 54 km northwest of České Budějovice.
 It lies in the Blatná Uplands.
 The highest point is the hill Trubný vrch at 577 m above sea level.
 There are several fishponds in the municipal territory.

 History

 The first written mention of Radomyšl is from 1284, when it was a property of Bavors of Strakonice.
 In a deed from 1320, in which Vilém Bavor of Strakonice donates the church and the rectory to the Knights Hospitaller, Radomyšl was already referred to as a market town.
 In 1359, in his will, Vilém Bavor transferred ownership of the entire village to the Knights Hospitaller order, which owned Radomyšl until the abolition of serfdom in 1848.

 Transport

 Radomyšl is located on the railway line Strakonice–Blatná.